tanliyon/gym-xiangqi/README.md

 - [PyGame] - Used for rendering the game

 ## Contributing
+We are currently working on creating our contribution guidelines.

 ## Versioning
 We use [Semantic Versioning](http://semver.org/) for versioning.
 For the versions